AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

    >[!NOTE]
    >
    > Based on the selected product, additional fields may appear.
+These fields include details about the environment where the issue occurs.

    ![Experience league system information](./assets/system-information.png)